 - Channel modifications to increase the carrying capacity of streams, thus reducing the possibility of flooding; and

 - Nonstructural flood proofing

-The following pages give a brief history and description of the Flood Risk Management Projects constructed by the Corps in the New England states:
+The following pages give a brief history and description of the Flood Risk Management Projects constructed by USACE in the New England states: